The Year of the Voyager

-The Year of the Voyager is a double DVD/CD released by Nevermore.
-It was released in Europe on October 20, 2008 and in North America on November 25, 2008 via Century Media.
+The Year of the Voyager is a double DVD/CD by American heavy metal band Nevermore.
+It was released in Europe on October 20, 2008, and in North America on November 25, 2008, via Century Media.
 The set covers the This Godless Endeavor touring cycle, starting with live footage from the U.S. Gigantour 2005, the Metal Mania festival 2006 in Poland, the Wacken Open Air festival in 2006 in Germany and the main DVD show recorded at the Zeche in Bochum, Germany.
 Bonus material includes two songs from Century Media USA 10th Anniversary Party 2001, all promo videos and an interview with singer Warrel Dane which was recorded at the Roax Film Studios in Berlin in the spring of 2008.

 The Year of the Voyager was released as a limited-edition 2DVD+2CD, standard 2DVD, standard 2CD and limited 3LP (the latter two containing the audio from the main show in Bochum only).